 - A. A completed and signed Pick-Up Authorization Form must be on file for each Participant. - B. These forms must be updated each year. - C. The original signer of the Pick-Up Authorization Form may contact the center in person to add a new Authorized Person, with written notification.
 The original signer may also contact the center via telephone and make changes verbally using the safety word on the Pick-Up Authorization Form. - D. Participants must only be signed out by an Authorized Person listed on the Pick-Up Authorization Form.
-One staff person must monitor the sign in/out duties each day. - E. Authorized Persons must present picture ID to pick up a Participant. - F. Authorized persons must be 18 or older unless the person is 16 or older and a sibling of the Participant. - G. Sign in/sign out sheets will be kept by the Program Site for at least three months after the Youth Program has ended. - H. Participants may be signed out by a custodial parent, unless court paperwork is given to Program Staff. - I. Parents may sign a form allowing their child to walk home at the end of the program.
+One staff person must monitor the sign in/out duties each day. - E. Authorized Persons must present picture ID to pick up a Participant. - F. Authorized persons must be 18 or older unless the person is 16 or older and a sibling of the Participant. - G. Sign in/sign out will be completed electronically and records will retained for the life of the software application. - H. Participants may be signed out by a custodial parent, unless court paperwork is given to Program Staff.

-- J. Participants must be picked up by the end of the assigned Youth Program.
-If a child is picked up after the end of the program, a late fee will be assessed.
-If a child has not been picked up within thirty (30) minutes after the program has ended, the police will be called. - K. If an Authorized Person attempts to pick up a Participant while appearing intoxicated, staff will ask if there is another person who can pick up the Participant.
+- I. Parents may electronically sign a form allowing their child to walk home at the end of the program. - J. Participants must be picked up by the end of the assigned Youth Program.
+If a child is picked up after the end of the program, a late fee will be assessed. - K. If an Authorized Person attempts to pick up a Participant while appearing intoxicated, staff will ask if there is another person who can pick up the Participant.
 Program staff will notify the Program Coordinator, and if necessary, staff will call 911. - L. If any unauthorized person attempts to pick up a child, staff should: - 1.
 Call the Program Coordinator. - 2.
 Politely inform the person that they do not have permission to release the child to them. - 3.
 Ask the person to leave. - 4.
 Move the Participant at risk to another room or area. - 5.
 Have another Program Staff in the pick-up area. - 6.
 The Coordinator should call the original Authorized Person to inform them of the unauthorized pick up attempt. - 7.
 If necessary, Program Staff should call 911.